ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-use-powerbi-reports-factbox.md

 ## Create a report for a list page

-1. Start Power BI Desktop.
+1. Spusťte Power BI Desktop.
 2. Select **Get Data**, and start choosing the data source for the report.

    Specify the Business Central list pages that contain the data that you want in the report.
 For example, to create a report for the **Sales Invoices** list, include pages related to sales.